Six of One (novel): Synopsis

-Six of One is set in Runnymede, a Maryland town that straddles the Mason–Dixon line.
+Six of One is set in Runnymede, a fictional Maryland town that straddles the Mason–Dixon line.
 The narrative moves back and forth in time, following a colorful cast of characters.
 Thirty-five-year-old Nickel (Nicole), a bisexual woman, is the first-person narrator.
 Her adoptive mother, Juts (Julia Ellen), and aunt Wheezie (Louise) Hunsenmeir have been quibbling and making up since they were small girls in 1908, the earliest part of the story.
 In 1980, the contemporary part of the novel, the sisters are in their 70s and still at it.
 Most of the characters are female, each with her own over-the-top propensities: Celeste Chalfonte murders the local weapons tycoon for principle, and shares her lover Ramelle with her brother.
 Cora, Celeste's servant and friend, illiterate, simple and hardworking, is the mother of the bickering Hunsenmeir sisters.
 Fannie Jump Creighton turns her aristocratic home into a speakeasy during prohibition, to survive the Great Depression.
 Events both minor and historic are treated with light humor, with only the occasional more serious tone.